 Recheck all wiring connections against the drawings to ensure proper installation.
 When they are satisfactory, turn on the system by first closing the external breaker or disconnect (if used), and then the Metering Unit circuit breaker.
-Confirm that the amber POWER lamp is ON.
+Confirm that the POWER lamp is ON.

 With the bus energized, the Metering Unit's output in use should accurately measure the bus current.
 However, it is now necessary to take a complete set of channel voltage readings.
-These readings serve two purposes.
-One, to verify that all channels are operating properly.
-Two, to aid in magnetic centering of the head.
-With the bus current operating at its highest operating level, take two sets of readings; the first set taken immediately (to verify no condition exists that may cause damage to the LKP Metering Unit), and the second set after a 24-hour period of time (to thermally stabilize the head).
+These readings serve two purposes: One, to verify that all channels are operating properly; two, to aid in magnetic centering of the head.
+With the bus current operating at its highest operating level, take two sets of readings, the first set taken immediately (to verify no condition exists that may cause damage to the LKP Metering Unit), and the second set after a 24-hour period of time (to thermally stabilize the head).
 Proceed as follows:

-- A.) The dc voltage range may be as high as 75 Vdc (see D below).
-Make certain the voltmeter being used is set to measure average dc volts in this range. - B.) The measured bus and all other high current buses in the vicinity (or in the facility) should be operating at or near their highest levels.
-Note: All magnetic field sources will affect the channel voltage readings. - C.) Make a photocopy of table "Form for Recording Channel Voltage Measurements". - D.) The initial readings are made as instructed on the form, and are recorded in the individual blocks.
-Refer to the head schematic drawing in the back of the manual, which graphically show the channel locations on the head. - E.) Excluding the effects of external magnetic sources and assuming a full rated bus current, each channel is expected (by calculation) to measure approximately as shown in Table 4-3 below.
-In practice, channel readings will be different depending on the operating current level, ambient temperature, and cable length.
-The table shows full-scale voltages with a well-balanced channel distribution, and with a maximum unbalance of the channel loading of 130% (assuming one half of the head is operating at 30% above nominal rating and the other half is at 30% below nominal).
+- A. The dc voltage range may be as high as 75 Vdc (see "D" below).
+Make certain the voltmeter being used is set to measure average dc volts in this range. - B. The measured bus and all other high current buses in the vicinity (within a 10-meter radius) should be operating at or near their highest levels.
+Note: All magnetic field sources will affect the channel voltage readings. - C. Make a photocopy of table "Form for Recording Channel Voltage Measurements".
+The initial readings are made as instructed on the form, and are recorded in the individual blocks.
+Refer to the head schematic drawing in the back of the manual, which graphically show the channel locations on the head. - D. Excluding the effects of external magnetic sources and assuming a full rated bus current, each channel is expected (by calculation) to measure approximately 20 V to 35 Vdc.
+In practice, channel readings should be more on the order of 10 V to 30 Vdc, but that may not be achievable.
 A channel failure will usually be indicated by either a full-off (near zero), half-on (35-38 V) or full- on (70-75 V) condition.